andreami96/ACT-challs/awsum_quotes/README.md

 # awsum-quotes

-The program is a collection of quotations, each composed of two strings: the actual text of the quotation and the author.
+The program manages a collection of quotations, each composed of two strings: the actual text of the quotation and the author.

 The collection is implemented as a structure which contains: